kiakeshmiri/process-runner/rfd/0-process-runner.md

 }
 ```

-for simlicity, status will be only "stopped" and "Started" or the string value of the error if Cmd.Start() or Cmd.Process.Kill() fails.
+for  simplicity, status will be only "stopped" and "Started" or the string value of the error if Cmd.Start() or Cmd.Process.Kill() fails.
 Both start and stop command will run in go routine and do not block, therefore resource isolation through mutex is needed.

 Status can be retrieve by simply accessing map using guid.